123pyLeo/123pyLeo.github.io/publications.md

 ## Conference Paper

-- [YOLOv8-LSD: Improved YOLOv8 Focused on Small Target Information Extraction for Road Damage Detection](https://ieeexplore.ieee.org/document/10669675)<br>**Hanlin Cai**, Qingwang Wang, Jiangbo Huang, Xin Qu, Gao Ju, Hua Wu<br>2024 2nd International Conference on Pattern Recognition, Machine Vision and Intelligent Algorithms (PRMVIA).<br>Changsha, China.
+- [YOLOv8-LSD: Improved YOLOv8 Focused on Small Target Information Extraction for Road Damage Detection](https://ieeexplore.ieee.org/document/10669675)<br>**Tao Lin**, Qingwang Wang~, Jiangbo Huang, Xin Qu, Gao Ju, Hua Wu<br>2024 2nd International Conference on Pattern Recognition, Machine Vision and Intelligent Algorithms (PRMVIA).<br>Changsha, China.
 May, 2024.
   <br>

 ---

-## Ongoing Project
+## under submission

-- Intelligent Communication Systems for Internet of Everything (Supervised by [Prof. Özgür Akan](https://www.eng.cam.ac.uk/profiles/oba21))

-To match the ubiquitous connectivity and heterogeneous networking characteristics of the universe, IoE also integrates new IoXs into its framework. **Internet of Nano Things (IoNT)**, for example, is poised to increase the resolution of cyber-physical interfaces and bring connectivity into uncharted territories, e.g., inside the human body, with the networks of smart biological agents. **Internet of People and Senses (IoPS)**, as another example, refers to the conceptual transfer of information and even skills between humans besides the nonverbal communication of senses, e.g., olfaction and gustation.
-We aim to design and implement new intelligent communication techniques for the **Internet of Everything**.
+- FASR-Net: Unsupervised Shadow Removal Leveraging Inherent Frequency Priors

+To address the challenges posed by shadows in various applications, we introduce **FASR-Net**, an unsupervised Frequency Aware Shadow Removal Network.
+Existing unsupervised methods have limitations, but FASR-Net leverages the inherent frequency characteristics of shadow regions to overcome these challenges.

+**Wavelet Attention Downsampling Module (WADM)** in FASR-Net integrates wavelet-based image decomposition and deformable attention.
+This module breaks down images into frequency components, enhancing shadow details in specific bands.
+In addition, the network introduces several innovative loss functions: the **frequency loss** captures image component details, the **brightness-chromaticity loss** references the chromaticity of shadow-free regions, and the **alignment loss** ensures smooth transitions between shadowed and shadow-free areas.

+We validate the effectiveness of FASR-Net through extensive experimental results on the **AISTD** and **SRD** datasets, demonstrating superior shadow removal performance compared to existing methods.
+Notably, it outperforms previous unsupervised methods and even some supervised ones in certain metrics.
+Ablation studies further confirm the critical role of each network component.

 <br>